Occupational Health and Safety

 TBB has established the "Supplier Management Regulations" and an "Implementation Plan for Supplier Management Guidelines" that require business partners/suppliers to sign a "Human Rights and Environmental Sustainability Commitment" before procurement.
 They are also required to evaluate their performance in key areas such as integrity in operations, data security, environmental protection, corporate social responsibility, and legal compliance through a "Corporate Social Responsibility Self Assessment Form."

-For suppliers exceeding a certain amount, the Bank reviews whether they have any violation cases of environmental, labor, and human rights risks (20 identified suppliers out of 137 total suppliers = 15%).
-In 2022, the proportion of suppliers with the aforementioned risks was 15%.
+For suppliers exceeding a certain amount, in 2024, the Bank reviewed whether they have any violation cases of environmental, labor, and human rights risks (149 suppliers queried/149 total suppliers = 100%).
+The proportion of suppliers with the aforementioned risk was 0%.
 The Bank has conducted irregular visits to suppliers with risks to assess their improvement progress.
 Throughout the collaboration, the Bank conducts due diligence to understand the supplier/business partner's response and whether mitigation measures have been implemented.
-In 2022, the proportion of suppliers taking remedial measures was 100%.
+In 2024, the proportion of suppliers taking remedial measures was 100%.